unissey/sdk-ios/README.md

 > Unissey's iOS Library

-`sdk-ios` is the iOS library that replicates Unissey's core javascript SDK to be used in Swift applications.
+`UnisseySDK` is the iOS library that replicates Unissey's core javascript SDK to be used in Swift applications.
 The library can handle all data capture necessary to run Unissey's biometric algorithms and returns the result to the parent application.

 1. [Installation](#1-installation)
 2. [Getting Started](#2-getting-started)